State Privacy Laws vs. HIPAA: 21-State Chart

 The Gap: Non-HIPAA Health Data

-Here is where it gets important: state privacy laws do apply to health-related data that is not covered by HIPAA.
-Common examples include:
+Even when a state law fully exempts your HIPAA-covered entity, state privacy laws still apply to health-related data that is not regulated by HIPAA.
+Common examples:

 - Health data collected by fitness apps, wellness platforms, and wearable devices (not covered entities under HIPAA)